SaifAqqad/AHK_MicMute/README.md

 ## Features

-   * Seperate hotkeys for Mute/Unmute
+   * Separate hotkeys for Mute/Unmute
    * Single toggle/push-to-talk hotkey
    * Hotkeys can be (optionally) set up using AHK's syntax
    * Optional sound and on-screen feedback